sunggun-yu/envp/README.md

 ### Start new shell session with your default `$SHELL`

 You can create new shell session with injected environment variable from your profile.
-It might be more useful for most of use case since you can seemlessly execute multiple of commands.
+It might be more useful for most of use case since you can seemlessly execute multiple commands.

 ```bash
 # start new shell session with default profile